Security task force

 2. Scope and mission

 The task force provides a platform for experts to exchange experiences and best practices.
-Beltug uses the findings and suggestions to inform its members, and to develop new tools, papers and activities, if and when relevant.
+Beltug uses the findings and suggestions to inform its members, and to develop relevant new tools, papers and activities.

 3. Members: who can apply?